marcgg/marcgg.github.com/_posts/2016-08-02-developer-resume.md

 To be honest, I totally gave up on looking at Github unless the candidate explicitely points to a given repository.
 If I do browse the code on my own, it will _always_ ends in a discusion like this one:

-> <span class='dpm'>Me</span>: I've looked at your Github account, and on project Y I wondered why you made this choice...?
+> <span class='dpm'>Me</span>: I've looked at your Github account since you sent it with your application.
+On project Y I wondered why you made this choice...?
 >
 >  <span class='ddev'>Candidate</span>: That's an old project I don't even remember.
 >